 The Echinopsis genus of cacti includes dozens of species from South America.
-This group includes large columnar cactus that was formerly in the genus Trichocerceus, as well as the smaller day-flowering species that were previously classified in the Lobivia genus.
-The large columnar cactus s beautiful, but they are far too large for indoor cultivation, so only the smaller day-flowering species are grown indoors and are now classified in the Echinopsis genus.
+This group includes large columnar cacti that were formerly in the genus Trichocereus, as well as the smaller day-flowering species that were previously classified in the Lobivia genus.
+The large columnar cactus is beautiful, but it is far too large for indoor cultivation, so only the smaller day-flowering species are grown indoors and are now classified in the Echinopsis genus.
 These are small, round cacti with sharp spines and very colorful flowers.
 Extensive hybridizing has been done over the years to produce a variety of flower colors.
 If you see a small, tubular cactus in the garden center with a Lobivia label, it is most likely an Echinopsis.

-Light: Like many cacti and succulents, the Echnopsis appreciate strong light during the growing season.
+- Light: Like many cacti and succulents, the Echnopsis appreciate strong light during the growing season.
 Move plants outdoors if possible, but acclimate to direct sunlight slowly to prevent scorching.
-In the winter, a southern exposure is perfect.
+In the winter, southern exposure is perfect.

-Water: Allow the soil mix to become nearly dry between waterings, but then water thoroughly.
+- Water: Allow the soil mix to become nearly dry between waterings, but then water thoroughly.
 Immaculate drainage is essential, so never let the pots sit in water.
 Suspend watering in the winter, but mist occasionally.

-Soil: A rich, fast-draining cactus mix is ideal.
+- Soil: A rich, fast-draining cactus mix is ideal.

 Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.
 Cut offsets close to the stem, at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cactus at the narrowest place possible.
-After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous, or slightly rough opening.
-Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.
+After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callus, or slightly rough opening.
+Once the callus has formed, place the cutting in a rooting mixture of fast-draining cactus soil.
 Keep the cutting barely moist and warm.
-New roots will form in a matter of weeks, either around the vascular bundles or the cut areoles near the cut.
+New roots will form in a matter of weeks, either around the vascular bundles or the areoles near the cut.
 Once new roots are visible, pot the plant like a typical cactus and move it into your collection.

 Repot as needed, preferably during the warm season.
 To repot cacti, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
 Be careful when handling Echinopsis as they have stiff spines.

 Including hybrids, there are hundreds of varieties of Echinopsis.
 Individual plants have been bred for flower color and form, and it's even possible that plants from the same seed pod will have different colored flowers.
 Some of the more common species in cultivation include E. glaucina, E. spiniflora, E. marsoneri, E. pentlandii, E. tiegeliana, and others.